carlhenrikrolf/microtonOS/README.md

 ### Halberstadt

 ### Isomorphic
-$d$ is a dilation parameter.
+I suggest to think of musically useful isomorphic layouts as belonging to one of four categories.
+Each category depends on three parameters: whether the layout is mirrored (flipped) in the left--right direction, whether it is flipped in the up--down position, and the value of the 'dilation'.
+The dilation is notated $d$ and defined separately for each category below.
-A suitible value is the size of the minor or neutral third.
+A suitable value is the size of the minor or neutral third.
-For a more jazzy sound, try the major third or perfect fourth.
+For a more jazzy sound (or the Studio Ghibli sound), try the major third or perfect fourth.
-Below, the presets are named after the layout for $d=3$.
+Below, the layouts are named according to $d=3$.

 **Exquis.**
 $d=3$ is the Exquis default layout.
 How the number of steps depend on d is shown by arrows.
-Number of steps for d=3 is also given as an example in the centres of the hexagons.
+Number of steps for $d=3$ is also given as an example in the centres of the hexagons.
 $d=3$ plus left--right flip is the Gerhard layout used in Shiverware's Musix Pro.

 ![Exquis](images/hexagonal_vs_rectangular.svg)